noahehall/theBookOfNoah/linux/docker/docker_new.md

       - a recipient/sender of messages at a specific number at a specific IP address
       - defined as part of the Transmission Control Protocol (TCP) -
+## docker networking
+  - docker creates a bridge network to connect all of the running containers to the host computers network
+- single-host virtual networks
+  - local virtual networks are used to provide container isolation
+  - default stack
+    - container X
+      - loopback interface
+      - private interface
+        - connects to the OS network stack
+    - operating system network stack
+      - container X virtual interface
+      - docker bridge virtual interface (docker0)
+- multi-host virtual networks
+  - provide an overlay where any container on a paritcipating host can have its on routable IP address from any other container in the network

 ## registries and indexes
   - a set of infrastructure components that simplify distributing docker images